 Blog content goes hand in hand with influencer marketing.
 In fact, I would say that Content + Influence = Confluence marketing.
 In other words, blogging is as much about building relationships as it is about writing content – but only if you create the right type of content.
 So what’s the best way to go about it?

 Find a compelling story that is of interest to a targeted influencer.
 Create compelling content around that story and use it to reach out.
 Content oriented, online outreach is arguably the most effective way to build relationships and grow your reach and visibility.

 For example, we created a list of the best business ideas from University Entrepreneurs and shared it with the media.
 It was picked up by USA Today and published nationally, leading to plenty of juicy backlinks from top media houses and leading universities.

 We enjoyed valuable backlinks from top influencers and also used this opportunity to establish relationships with them.
-They now approach us with news about new ideas and business competitions in the hope we’ll provide coverage.
+They now approach us with news, ideas, and business competitions in the hope we’ll provide coverage.
 It’s a powerful position to be in for any small business.”

 – David Mercer, Founder, SME Pals

 “My number one social media avenue for businesses is blogging.
 Once you get the hang of it, blogging is pretty easy to do.
 Blogging should be used to position you as an expert.
 When you write a blog consistently, you’ll have original content that you can repurpose over and over again, especially on those other social media platforms.

 Once you start blogging, look for other bloggers that focus on your area of business and comment on their blogs.
 Find online forums that concentrate on your area of expertise and insert yourself into the conversation.
 The goal here is to get people interested in you so they start to mention you on their blogs.
 As you develop relationships with bloggers, offer your original content for their blogs.
 You can also ask them to be guest bloggers on your blog.